emedvede/zilch-microservice/Readme.md

 Unique global transaction id must be provided when registering a transaction on an account.

+Unique global Purchase id must be provided when creating a Purchase.

 It is also possible get current balance of a Zilch Card and get transactions.

 ## Api requirements and running instructions